& Sonny's Field Collective

 Who?
 You and us! - (Nicky and Jo - the current custodians)

 Perhaps you know the fields well?
 We are keen to involve local people and invite you to be part of this journey along with us.
-If you would like to offer help or expertise, receive updates or have ideas of your own, we would love you to get in touch.
+If you would like to receive a newsletter every now and then, offer help or expertise, we would love you to get in touch.

 You can email us for more information at kingfishercommon.wookey@gmail.com